harvey-euph/harvey-euph.github.io/_posts/2025-09-23-real-fast-spanish.md

 No estaban en casa cuando llame a la puerta.

 Where were you yesterday when I was at work?
-?Donde estabas ayer cuando yo estaba en el trabajo?
+¿Donde estabas ayer cuando yo estaba en el trabajo?

 #### Anchor Phrase 3 - Estaba en ... (periodo de tiempo) (I was in/at ... (period of time))